csgcmai/lqp_face/ReadMe.txt

 Models" and MVG Osolo "LBP" code.
 We also acknowledge the public release of Eigen and MPI_KMEANS packages.

-Thanks to Alexis Mignon for providing his python code for computing PCA and Thibault Napoleon for his valuable feedback.
+We are athankful to Alexis Mignon for releasing his python code for computing PCA and Thibault Napoleon for his valuable feedback.